-The sequential approach will be strictly applied across the District.
-Development within areas of flood risk from any source of flooding, including Critical Drainage Areas and areas with a history of fluvial, groundwater or surface water flooding will only be accepted if it is demonstrated that it is appropriate at that location, and there are no suitable and available sites at a lower flood risk.
+Flood zones are defined in Planning Practice Guidance (PPG) and the Council's Level 1 Strategic Flood Risk Assessment (SFRA) (18).
+Within Flood Zones 2 and 3 (and also on sites of 1 hectare or more in size, and in other circumstances as set out in the National Planning Policy Framework(NPPF)), the sequential approach will be strictly applied across the District.
+Development within areas of flood risk from any source of flooding, including areas with a history of fluvial, groundwater or surface water flooding will only be supported if it is demonstrated that it is located and designed to ensure that flood risk from all sources of flooding is acceptable in planning terms, and there are no suitable and available sites at a lower flood risk.